shred/kaminari/README.md

 - `spikeRejection`: Current spike rejection, see AS3935 datasheet.
 - `statusLed`: If `true`, the status LED displays signal quality and detected lightnings.
 If `false`, the status LED will only display important system states (WLAN disconnected, calibration in progress) and is turned off otherwise.
 - `blueBrightness`: Maximum brightness of the blue LED indicating the noise floor level.
+- `disturberBrightnes`: Brightness of the LED when a disturber is detected.

 ### `/update`